ese-unibe-ch/ese2012-team1/README.md

     sudo apt-get install rspec

 To use selenium tests you need to install firefox.
-Downlaod it from http://www.mozilla.org/de/firefox/fx/ and the selenium plugin http://seleniumhq.org/projects/ide/
+Download it from http://www.mozilla.org/de/firefox/fx/ and the selenium plugin http://seleniumhq.org/projects/ide/